Today host Allison Langdon is roasting Boris Johnson's wedding look | ExBulletin

 British Prime Minister Boris Johnson was the speech of the city after secretly marry Carrie Symonds, 33, at Westminster Cathedral the Saturday.

-Today Show hosts Allison Langdon and Karl Stefanovic had a few things to say about the nuptials, while viewing a slideshow of a few posted wedding photos, with Ally unable to resist a quick peek at the wedding outfit. married.
+Today Show hosts Allison Langdon and Karl Stefanovic had a few things to say about the nuptials, while watching a slideshow of a few posted wedding photos, with Ally unable to resist taking a little bang on the groom’s wedding attire.

 Newsreader Alex Cullen shared the news on Monday’s show, saying, “Here’s your first look at Boris Johnson’s wedding over the weekend, with these photos emerging this morning.”